berarma/oversteer/README.md

 [https://github.com/berarma/oversteer]

-Oversteer is an application to configure steering wheels on Linux.
+This is an application to configure steering wheels on Linux.
+It doesn't provide direct hardware support, you'll still need a driver module that provides the hardware support.

-Oversteer recognizes the following Logitech wheels and provides full support when using the default kernel module:
+Oversteer recognizes the following Logitech wheels fully supported the default kernel module:

 - Wingman Formula GP
 - Wingman Formula Force GP